ZapDos7/design-patterns-examples/README.md

 At first we have the `PriceCalculator` interface with the `calculatePrice()` method, with two implementations (`CarPriceCalculator` and `TruckPriceCalculator`) (the formulas are random, simple ones for the sake of the example).
 The main class simply calculates & prints these prices.

 These prices are all in USD.
-Within the `lib` folder, we have `uk-car-price-calculator.jar`.
+Within the `lib` folder, we have `uk-car-price-calculator.jar` (also as a dependency in out `pom`).
 Through its JavaDocs we can see that it has a class (`UKCarPriceCalculator`) with a constructor and a `getPrice()` method.

+Solution: We create an `Adapter` class implementing the `PriceCalculator` interface with a field `UKCarPriceCalculator`.
+We create a constructor and we override the `calculatePrice()` method.

 ## Pattern 2: The Bridge Pattern